FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 But our shaders work the other way around, expressing the "instructions to construct an output pixel".
 There *are* [fragment shader based GPU implementations](https://github.com/rreusser/glsl-fft), but they rely on many passes for calculation, a lot of memory access back and forth.
 Furthermore, non-power of two images [require a slower algorithm](https://rocm.docs.amd.com/projects/rocFFT/en/latest/design/bluestein.html).

 This article is in the realm of fragment shaders and the graphics pipeline a GPU is part of, but there are also [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) and [compute shader implementations](https://github.com/bane9/OpenGLFFT) with no fragment shader specific limitations.
-Unfortunately the situation remains: Conversion of high-res images to frequency space is too costly in the context of realtime 3D.
+Unfortunately the situation remains: Conversion of high-res images to frequency space is too costly in the context of realtime graphics.

 <blockquote class="reaction"><div class="reaction_text">Deleting the frequencies of that grid is magical, but leaves artifacts.
 In reality it's worse, as my example is idealized.
 Click <strong>Upload Image</strong>, take a photo of a repeating pattern and see how cleanly you can get rid of it.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>